 Such practices of resistance lead to heterogeneity within gender groups.
 The reality of heterogeneity in gendered language practice is evident in work such as Miyazaki's study of shifting pronoun use among Japanese schoolgirls, as well as in Bucholtz's study of new, hybrid forms of cyberfeminism, which attempt to reconcile geek identities with feminist stances.
 In sum, the volume as a whole draws together a wealth of perspectives on the intersection of language and gender, drawing out salient processes and practices ranging from institutional power to individual performance.

 , , , and were Ph.D.
-Candidates in Linguistics at Stanford University. is Assistant Professor Linguistics at University of Texas at Austin.
+Candidates in Linguistics at Stanford University at the time of this publication. is Assistant Professor Linguistics at University of Texas at Austin.

 - Preface and Acknowledgments